-The issue of open access has gained substantial momentum all over Switzerland since the end of 2015.
-In a letter, the State Secretary for Education, Research and Innovation asked the Rectors’ Conference of the Swiss Universities (swissuniversities) to take the lead in formulating a national open access strategy, also involving the Swiss National Science Foundation.
-Swissuniversities approved the strategy at the end of January 2017, and developed an action plan for implementing measures in the various areas.
-You will find an overview and further information (in German and French) on the swissuniversities website. https://www.swissuniversities.ch/de/themen/hochschulpolitik/open-access/
+Open Access has gained substantial momentum all over Switzerland since the end of 2015.
+The State Secretary for Education, Research and Innovation asked the Rectors’ Conference of the Swiss Universities (swissuniversities) in a letter to take the lead in formulating a national Open Access strategy, also involving the Swiss National Science Foundation.
+Swissuniversities approved the strategy at the end of January 2017, and developed an action plan for implementing measures in various areas.
+You will find an overview and further information (in German and French) on the swissuniversities website

 Swiss National Science Foundation

 Swiss Academy of Humanities and Social Sciences (SAHS)